R T 54B: LAW & ETHICS IN MEDICAL IMAGING

 - Weekly reading assignments from text and syllabus, approximately one chapter per week

-- Written research paper, based on a medical malpractice case.
+- Research project, based on a medical malpractice case.
 Student must assess the case for medical negligence; evaluate which of the ethical principles were violated; and, utilizing the Dowd Model, outline the issue and steps necessary to avoid similar situations in the future

-- Research and planning of an individual creative project involving radiologic technology professional code of ethics
+- Research and planning of a creative project involving radiologic technology professional code of ethics